 - Empty out the water.

-- Using mild soap and water or a mixture of white vinegar and water scrub all surfaces on the inside of the chamber, removing any film that may have collected at the bottom.
+- Use mild soap and water or a mixture of vinegar and water to scrub all surfaces on the inside of the chamber, removing any film that may have collected at the bottom.

-- Carefully refill the humidifier chamber using ONLY distilled water.
-Using distilled water prevents the buildup of mineral deposits at the bottom of the humidifier chamber making it easier to clean.
+- Carefully refill the humidifier chamber using distilled water.
+Distilled water prevents the buildup of mineral deposits at the bottom of the humidifier chamber, making it easier to clean.
 Empty and dry the chamber daily to make sure fresh water is being used.

-- Carefully place the humidifier chamber back into the humidifier
+- Carefully place the water chamber back into the humidifier.

 By following these best practices, you’re setting yourself up for success by safely cleaning your CPAP therapy equipment and keeping your therapy air clean.

 CPAP cleaning is an essential part of your CPAP maintenance routine.
 With such a wide range of cleaning options, keeping your equipment sanitized doesn’t have to be a chore.
-Once you establish a regular cleaning schedule as part of your nighttime routine, you’ll find you’ll be healthier overall, your mask will smell less, and you’ll have a more satisfying experience with your CPAP equipment.
+Once you establish a regular cleaning schedule as part of your nighttime routine, you’ll find you’ll feel healthier overall.
+You’re then one step closer to keeping sickness away while having a greater experience with your CPAP equipment.

 David Repasky has been using CPAP treatment since 2017 and has first-hand experience with what it’s like to live with Sleep Apnea.
 He brings the patient’s perspective to the CPAP.com blog and has received formal training in CPAP machines, masks, and equipment.